Florida’s Reopening Party Season Is Already a COVID-19 Fiasco

 Strip clubs.
 Bars.
 Pools and golf clubs.
 Pro sports.
 As one doctor put it, “There’s active community spread.
 If you’re young, you’re old, it doesn’t matter.”

-MIAMI—Shortly after midnight on Saturday, Suleiman Yousef’s stomach grumbled: He wanted chicken wings.
+MIAMI—Shortly after midnight Saturday, Suleiman Yousef’s stomach grumbled: He wanted chicken wings.

-But there was only one place in his Miami, Florida, neighborhood with a kitchen open until 4 a.m., the 36-year-old bail bond agent told The Daily Beast.
+But there was only one place in his neighborhood with a kitchen open until 4 a.m., the 36-year-old bail-bond agent told The Daily Beast.
 After a brief phone call with the VIP manager of a strip club called Gold Rush Cabaret to find out their COVID-19 safety precautions, Yousef walked the five blocks to the joint, which was back in business two weeks ago thanks to the latest phase of reopenings under Republican Gov. Ron DeSantis.

 “When you walk up, they make sure you have a mask, they take your temperature, and spray your hands down with some alcohol solution,” Yousef said.
 “You could only take your mask off if you are eating.”